edisonzsq/CustomNotification/readme.md

 Step 3: Open the `App.java` file loated in `notification_app/src/main/java/sg/edu/ntu/App.java`

-Step 4: Right-click anywhere on the code and select "Run Java"
+Step 4: Right-click anywhere on the code and select "Run Java" (java bundle extensions for vscode is needed)

 > If you do not want to see those ugly read lines falsely highlighting errors on you VS Code, you are to launch a new instance of VS Code opening the folder `notification_app`.
 This is a good practice for coding java application.
 Your IDE should always open the root directory of your project.